getbraincloud/bootcamp-unreal/README.md

 # bootcamp-unreal (UE 4.27)

-This repository contains the initial Unreal project that is used for the Unreal BootCamp (UE4.27).
+This repository contains the initial Unreal project that is used for the Unreal BootCamp (UE 4.27).

 The Unreal BootCamp can be found at the link below: